SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Asset_Management/Working_with_Asset_Management.md

   ![Linked cards](~/user-guide/images/Linked_Cards.png)<br/>*Table component in DataMiner 10.3.12*

   > [!NOTE]
-  > To ensure this table displays associated cards linked to a chassis, if applicable, adhere to the following format when implementing the asset number: `CHASSISNUMBER.CARDNUMBER`.
+  > To ensure this table displays the parent-child relationship between a chassis and its associated cards, if applicable, adhere to the following format when implementing the asset number: `CHASSISNUMBER.CARDNUMBER`.

 If the asset is monitored in DataMiner, you can access its monitoring card by clicking the *Open monitoring card* button at the top of the page.